Updated for 2022

 Burrs come in different shapes, sizes and materials.
-For shapes there are flat or conical types.
+For shapes, there are flat or conical types.
 Is one shape better than the other?
 Well, that’s hard to say and a debatable topic.
-What I can say is flat burrs may produce a more consistent particle size while conical burrs tend to grind faster.
-In general I prefer flat burrs when grinding for espresso and conical burrs for brew methods like drip, press and pour over.
+What we can say is flat burrs may produce a more consistent particle size while conical burrs tend to grind faster.
+In general, we prefer flat burrs when grinding for espresso and conical burrs for brew methods like drip, press, and pour-over.
 Those brew methods use a larger grind size and don’t require super fine control of grind size for good results.

-Burr size is measured in millimeters and range from around 40 millimeters for lower cost but capable home use grinders, up into the 60 millimeter range for prosumer level espresso focused grinders and into 80+ millimeters for high volume commercial rated grinders.
+Burr size is measured in millimeters and ranges from around 40 millimeters for a lower cost but capable home-use grinders, up into the 60-millimeter range for prosumer level espresso focused grinders and into 80+ millimeters for high volume commercial rated grinders.
 In general larger burrs tend to produce a higher quality grind and do it faster.

 Some other considerations when choosing a grinder: Motor power.
 It’s rated in watts and ranges from about 100 to more than 400.
 More powerful motors give longer duty cycles.
 That is they can grind more coffee and they usually do it faster.
 Grinders with lower power motors often have duty cycles around ten percent meaning grind for 60 seconds and the grinder should then rest for about ten minutes before using again.